brefphp/bref/docs/function/local-development.md

 ## API Gateway local development

-If you build HTTP applications with [API Gateway HTTP events](handlers.md#api-gateway-http-events), `bref local` is a bit unpractical.
+If you build HTTP applications with [API Gateway HTTP events](handlers.md#api-gateway-http-events), `serverless bref:local` is a bit unpractical because you need to manually craft HTTP events in JSON.

-You can use the [`bref/dev-server`](https://github.com/brefphp/dev-server) package to emulate API Gateway locally.
+Instead, you can use the [`bref/dev-server`](https://github.com/brefphp/dev-server) package to emulate API Gateway locally.